spinnylights/vulkan-notes/vulkan_notes.md

 indexed draw, you'll also want to bind an index buffer beforehand.

+##### What's an index buffer?

+We'll get into the details momentarily, but just so I don't leave you hanging, draw commands can be organized into indexed and non-indexed categories.
+The non-indexed commands just go through the vertex buffer and submit the vertices one-by-one.
+The trouble with this is that, during tessellation, a certain number of vertices will be needed to make up each primitive;
+for example, in the most common case of triangles, you would need three vertices per primitive (we'll get into all this in detail soon).
+If you wanted to render a square then, you might think you would need four vertices, one for each corner—but if you weren't using an indexed draw command, you would actually need six elements in your vertex buffers for this, because it takes two triangles to make a square:

+![A rectangle with overlapping vertices.](pics/overlapping_verts.svg)

+Unfortunately, two of the elements in your vertex buffers would be redundant in this case, because they would perfectly duplicate the data of two of the other elements.
+I've drawn the vertices in question slightly offset from each other here, but in practice they would perfectly overlap, bloating your vertex buffers.

+With an index buffer, you can specify the order in which to assemble the vertices into primitives explicitly.
+The advantage of this is that vertices can be reused, which avoids the need to duplicate vertices used to assemble more than one primitive.
+Even if you don't mind the extra overhead, the models output by 3D modeling programs usually work this way, so it's still worth getting comfortable with indexed draws.

 ## Shaders

 In the context of Vulkan, the spec describes shaders as